sindresorhus/sindresorhus.github.com/_apps/pandan.md

 #### Why is this free without ads?

 I just enjoy making Mac apps.
 I earn money on other apps.
+Consider leaving a nice review.

 #### Where can I find the changelog?